matiasgali/bifrost/README.md

 Why the name?
 -------------
-The name is an analogy to the Norse mythology where the Bifröst is a magic bridge between Midgard (abode of mankind) and Asgard, the realm of the gods.
+The name is an analogy to the Norse mythology where the Bifröst is a magic bridge between Midgard (abode of mankind) and Asgard (the realm of the gods).

 In this context the iframe is an almost magic fallback bridge between browser and server to send files and data asynchronously when otherwise unsupported.